 Coddle contains a few standard ingredients–sausage, potatoes, onions, parsley, and bacon.
 Making vegan Dublin coddle just meant substituting vegan sausage for pork and leaving out the bacon, though to make up for the bacon flavor, I added a little Liquid Smoke to the broth.
 The coddle is then slow-cooked (or “coddled”) until the vegetables are tender; adding dark beer near the end increases the authenticity of the dish and deepens the flavor.
-(Don’t use Guinness, even though it’s traditional, because it isn’t vegan; check online sources for vegan beers.)
+(Guinness, which formerly wasn’t vegan, now has several vegan options; check here to see which ones are vegan.)

 It’s simple, yes, but absolutely delicious–hot and filling and the very definition of “comfort food.”

 This potato and sausage stew is the very definition of comfort food!

 - 4 Irish Fauxsages see recipe below, or about 12 ounces of other vegan sausage, sliced 1/2-inch thick

 - 1 1/2 pounds baking potatoes about 4 medium, cut into 1/2-inch slices